 Osprey makes a dizzying number of daypacks, and it's hard to keep them all straight.
 We've liked a lot of the women's specific models they produce, and we were excited to test out the new Hikelite 18 this year.
 This daypack is a cross between some of their beefier models, like the Sirrus, and a lighter compressible summit pack, like the Mammut Lithia Speed 15.
 The Hikelite still has a frame and mesh back panel like the Sirrus, but the smaller volume and lighter materials make it better suited to shorter hikes or for people who don't tend to carry a lot of gear.
-It's not as comfortable loaded down as the "beefier" packs in this review, but it kept us cooler in the back, and we liked its features.
+It's not as comfortable loaded down as the "beefier" packs in this review, but it kept us cooler in the back, and we like its features.
 It also rings in at an affordable price point, which a lot of daypacks don't do anymore.
-We gave the Osprey Hikelite 18 our Top Pick for Short Hikes award, as that is what we mostly want to take it on.
-If you're looking for a larger pack that has the support for more gear over more miles, both the Osprey Sirrus is an excellent choice, as are the CamelBak Sequoia 22, our Editors' Choice winner, and the Gregory Jade 28, our Top Pick for Long Hikes.
+If you're looking for a larger pack that has the support for more gear over more miles, the Osprey Sirrus is an excellent choice, as are the CamelBak Sequoia 22, our Editors' Choice winner, and the Gregory Jade 28, our Top Pick for Long Hikes.

 Osprey Hikelite 18 Review